 Questions are explict, and different at each stage.

-Each channel is clearly depicted in it’s own row.
+Each communication channel is clearly depicted in it’s own row.
 Both formal and informal channels, only some of which the company controls, are included.
 I love this: so close to the real world.

 Tell a rich story.
 But tell the right story.
 Qualitative data puts meat on the bones.
 And helps you decide where to focus.